-Students must satisfy two Awareness Areas: Cultural Diversity in United States [C] AND either Global Awareness [G] OR Historical Awareness [H].
-However, it is not necessary for students to exceed thirty-five to thirty-eight semester credits to complete any of the three MCCCD AGECs because courses can satisfy a Core Area and one or two Awareness Areas simultaneously.
-Therefore, no additional semester credits are required to satisfy the two Awareness Areas.
+Students must satisfy two Awareness areas: Cultural Diversity in United States [C] AND either Global Awareness [G] OR Historical Awareness [H].
+However, it is not necessary for students to exceed thirty-five to thirty-eight semester credits to complete any of the three MCCCD AGECs because courses can satisfy a Core area and one or two Awareness areas simultaneously.
+Therefore, no additional semester credits are required to satisfy the two Awareness areas.

-- I. Cultural Diversity in the United States [C] AND
+- 1. Cultural Diversity in the United States [C] AND

 - 2. Global Awareness [G] OR

 - 3. Historical Awareness [H]